Sea Buckthorn Contains Over 190 Bio-Active Substances

 Only Food to Contain Omega 3, 6, 7 and 9’s All in One Place

-Sea Buckthorn, Hippophae rhamnoides, has long been used by Mongols, Tibetans and the Chinese.
+Sea Buckthorn berry powder, Hippophae rhamnoides, has long been used by Mongols, Tibetans and the Chinese.

 Benefits of Sea Buckthorn

-Sea Buckthorn has been used historically to promote the health of the cardiovascular system, immune system as well as for anti-senility and anti-radiation effects.*
+Sea Buckthorn berry powder has been used historically to promote the health of the cardiovascular system, immune system as well as for anti-senility and anti-radiation effects.*

-Some research has shown that many of the components inside sea buckthorn can protect the cells, modulate stress, modulate the immune system, protect the liver, protect from radiation, support tissue regeneration and help with joint pains.*
+Some research has shown that many of the components inside sea buckthorn berry powder can protect the cells, modulate stress, modulate the immune system, protect the liver, protect from radiation, support tissue regeneration and support joints.*

 It even may help in tooth decay through compounds that keep the mouth clean.*

 Due to its strong antioxidant capabilities and other effects, some are classifying sea buckthorn as an adaptogen.*

 Limited human trials have shown some benefits to cardiovascular system [5,6] as well assisting with blood sugar.*